javapathfinder/jpf-wiki-sync/Support-Java-10-for-JPF-CORE.md

 ### Update NativePeer class for java.lang.String to comply with JEP 254

-Most methods in JPF_java_lang_String had failed as the `value` field have changed from char[] to a byte[] since JEP 254.
+Most methods in JPF_java_lang_String had failed as the `value` field have changed from char[] to a byte[] since [JEP 254][jep-254].
 So instead of retrieving the value field, and performing operations on that value field to return a result (which is now complex as the value field now being a byte[] and having a coder which specifies different encodings), we turn JPF String object into a VM String object using `MJIEnv.getStringObject` and then delegates the method call to that VM object.

 | Summary                                                                     | Commit(s)                |
 | --------------------------------------------------------------------------- |:------------------------:|